DamienHazard/Super-67/README.md

 please consider donating or share the project with others so we can get as many people as possible to bring this project to the next level.
 patreon: https://www.patreon.com/Hazard
 Paypal: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YAQUE44D32B9G&source=url

+# Attributions

+The graflok section of this camera is based the original G-adapter made by rodgsilva (https://www.thingiverse.com/thing:4249403) , modified by Thnikkamax(https://www.thingiverse.com/thnikkamax/about) for correct FFD and further modified by Cynical_potatetoe to optimize it and make it fit the Argent eyes style, and further modified by me for additional light seals and fixes.